joaquinvaldezzz/personacraft/README.md

 # PersonaCraft: Customer Personality Analysis with Natural Language Processing using Python

 This project is a part of the **Integrated Programming Technologies with Lab 2** course at Our Lady of Fatima University — Quezon City Campus.
-The project is about analyzing customer personality using natural language processing (NLP) techniques in Python.
+It involves analyzing customer personality using natural language processing (NLP) techniques in Python.

 ## Prerequisites